 This engine arrived for our second Light Railway Gala in 2014 from the Northampton and Lamport Railway.
-It is now based at the MSLR for the foreseeable future and will be a welcome addition to our growing fleet of locos.
+It is now based at the MSLR for the foreseeable future and is a welcome addition to our fleet of locos.

 W/No. 2565, built in 1936, spent its working life in industrial service with the Central Electricity Generating Board in Northampton before being acquired for preservation.
 It’s current owner has spent many years restoring it to working order, a project completed in 2014.

 This locomotive is a rarity in the UK because it is a Belgian engine.
 It is different to most conventional British engines in that the boiler is mounted vertically instead of horizontally.
 The alternative design style means it raises steam a lot quicker than our other engines – less than an hour compared to three or four.
 As a well tank it carries most of its water under the footplate and frames rather than over the boiler or in a tender.
 It is being based at the MSLR for the foreseeable future.